Skip to content

 When calling lazyLoad, the library automatically calculates the sizes attribute for all images with data-sizes="auto".

 Alternatively, use the autoSizes function to calculate the sizes attribute without lazy loading.
+Call it with an <img> inside a <picture> and it walks to every <source data-sizes="auto"> sibling in the same call:

 ts